Eddy Merckx: Doping

-Merckx was leading the 1969 Giro d'Italia upon the conclusion of the sixteenth stage in Savona.
-After the stage, Merckx went to the mobile lab that traveled with the race and conducted the drug tests.
-Merckx's first test came up positive for fencamfamine, an amphetamine.
-A second test was conducted and also came up positive.
-Controversially, the results of the test were announced to the press before Merckx and his team were informed.
+Merckx was leading the 1969 Giro d'Italia after the sixteenth stage in Savona.
+After the stage, he went to the mobile lab that travelled with the race and conducted drug tests.
+His first test was positive for fencamfamine, an amphetamine, and a second test was also positive.
+The results of the test were announced to the press before Merckx and his team were informed.
 The positive test meant Merckx was to be suspended for a month.
 Race director Vincenzo Torriani delayed the start of the seventeenth stage in an attempt to persuade the president of the Italian Cycling Federation to allow Merckx to begin the stage.
 However, the president was not in his office and Torriani was forced to start the stage, disqualifying Merckx in the process.
-In the succeeding days, the UCI removed the suspension put in place.
+In the following days, the UCI removed the suspension.